fergbrain/countdown-timer/readme.txt

 = 2.3.5 =
 Release Date: 2/17/2009:

- * Updated calculation routine to ensure that dates are accurate when �Months� are not displayed.
+ * Updated calculation routine to ensure that dates are accurate when 'Months' are not displayed.
  * Updated languages and added Latvian, Romanian, Russian, Danish, Lithuanian, and Serbian.
  * Updated readme.txt file
  * Fixed small display issue in the administration menu